 Access Points reflect the essence or core intent of the standards that apply to all students in the same grade level but at reduced levels of complexity.
-Access Points are academic expectations created specifically for students with significant cognitive disabilities.
+Access Points are academic expectations created specifically for students with significant cognitive disabilities as defined in 6A-6.03011.
 Access Points are not used for students in grades K-2.
 Students eligible for Access Points will take the Florida Standards Alternate Assessment.
 All Florida students participate in the state's assessment and accountability system.